 Once it has been determined you meet the minimum qualifications and your application has been accepted, Applicant Processing personnel will schedule you to take the Physical Ability Test (PAT) and the San Antonio Entry-Level Law Enforcement Exam (SAELLEE).
-You can expect to test 4-6 weeks from submission of your application.
+You can expect to test within one month from submission of your application.
 If you are eligible to mail in your application you will be contacted by the Recruiting Detail at the email address listed on your application.

 Physical Ability Test